Who is eligible to apply?

 The admission period is December 1 through January 31 each year.
 The application is online only.
 It does not matter when you apply between these dates, admissions are not on a rolling basis.
 However, your application must be complete by the January 31 deadline for your child to be considered for admission.
 Please note: submitting an application does not mean your child is in the program, they must be admitted to the program.

-Applicants for whom we do not have space will be contacted by March 15 or earlier.
-Families are strongly encouraged to have back-up options lined up for their students as Horizons GFA receives more applications each year than spaces available.
+Notification of admissions decisions will be sent no later than March 15..
+Families are strongly encouraged to have back-up options lined up for their students as Horizons GFA receives more applications each year than we have spaces available.

 How much does the program cost?

 Horizons is a scholarship program.
-Families pay a $30 registration fee only after being notified that their child is accepted into the program.
+Families pay a $30 registration fee annually.
 There is no charge for applying to Horizons GFA.

 What are the dates and hours of the Horizons summer session?

-The program runs for six weeks, generally from the last Monday in June through the first Friday in August.
+The PreK-8 summer program runs for six weeks, usually from the last Monday in June through the first Friday in August.
 Program hours are Monday through Friday from 8:30 a.m. until 3:30 p.m.
 During the school year, Saturday Academy is held on five Saturdays during the fall and on six Saturdays during the spring.
 Saturday Academy hours are 8:30 a.m. until 12 noon.
+Attendance is required, family vacations, reunions or other trips are to be scheduled before or after our six week summer session.

 Where is the program held?

-The PreK-8 Program takes place on the campus of Greens Farms Academy, located at 35 Beachside Avenue in Westport.
-GFA is located just off exit 18 on I-95.
+The PreK-8 Program is held on the campus of Greens Farms Academy, located at 35 Beachside Avenue in Westport.
+Students leave the GFA campus on a regular basis to participate in enrichment activities and field trips.

 Do you provide transportation?

-Yes.
-School buses pick up students at pre-assigned bus stops at four locations in Bridgeport, transport them to Greens Farms Academy, and take them back to the bus stop at the end of the day.
-Our bus stops are at Black Rock School, Central High School, Madison School, and Luis Munoz Marin School.
+School buses pick up students at pre-assigned bus stops at four locations in Bridgeport, transport them to Greens Farms Academy, then take them back to the bus stop at the end of the day.

 Do you provide meals?